The Curve That's Everywhere

 Where they come from

-Pierre Bézier was an engineer at Renault.
+Pierre Bézier was an engineer at Renault Paul de Casteljau, working at Citroën, independently derived the same formulation at the same time.
+Citroën classified his work as an internal document, so Bézier published first and got the naming rights.
+The geometric construction in the demo (repeatedly interpolating between points) is de Casteljau's algorithm, named for him only decades later..
 In the early 1960s, he needed a way to describe the smooth, compound curves of car bodies mathematically — something a computer could both store and reproduce.
 He developed a formulation that let you define a curve using just a handful of control points: some on the curve itself, some off it, pulling it toward them like magnets.

 The insight was elegant.
 You don't describe every point on the curve.
 You describe the forces that shape it, and let the math do the rest.